 Say what you want about beautiful people, we are all human and we can’t help but take a second look when we see someone truly beautiful.

-The same could be said for a beautiful website: we can’t help but want to visit beautiful, well constructed, well thought-out websites—they just make us feel good when we visit and compel us to visit again soon.
+The same could be said for a beautiful website: we can’t help but want to visit beautiful, well-constructed, well-thought-out websites—they just make us feel good when we visit and compel us to visit again soon.

-We have enough struggles in our lives, raising kids, traffic, insane politicians—we don’t need our online experience to be another issue in our lives that requires our patience.
+We have enough struggles in our lives, raising kids, traffic, and insane politicians—we don’t need our online experience to be another issue in our lives that requires our patience.

 There was a time when you could develop a great product and let that product speak for itself, market itself, grow all by itself.
 This is no longer the case.
 Even behemoth brands know that one misstep and “number two” will replace them.

 For a normal company, there’s just one lesson to be learned here: Treat your customers with respect and create engaging/memorable experiences for them that are easy to use and they will be back.